isblab/Integrative_docking_benchmark/installation.md

 `'build/easal' `

 You can run the following wrapper script to run EASAL for 30 benchmark cases:
+Note: Please make sure the parameters in `settings.ini` correspond to `phes_phet/DSSO/8` case, as mentioned in the wrapper script.
 ```
  scripts/easal/wrapper_easal.sh
 ```

 The above command for a complex will generate a text file `A_clB_ssC.txt` where A is the name of the input PDB file, B is the number of cross links, and C is the step size, corresponding to what you set in `settings.ini`.
 This text file contains the translations and rotations on the second protein in the complex.